pvalle6/sMLDE/README.md

 	* EP_DE_Encoding_Scripts
 		* Contains scripts for analyzing Wittmann Data and pulling encodings appropriately for Training and Testing Models
 		* Primarily written by Peter Vallet

-	* sMLDE
-		* New Python Package for simplying pipeline
-	* Archive Scripts contain scripts and not used in the final GB1 Project